 If you forget to take a dose, take it as soon as you remember it, on the same day.
-Do not take a double dose (two doses at the same time) to make up for a forgotten dose.
-If you have any further questions on the use of this medicine, ask your doctor or
+Do not take a double dose to make up for a forgotten dose.

+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.